tchorzewski1991/ruby-scripts/README.md

 Quick note for the sake of clarification: Most of the time I decided to focus on algorithms implementation itself, rather than using built-in Ruby methods and features. (ex.
 Enumerable module).
 I suppose that many algorithms implemented on this repo could be easily (or not) replaced with some other, more common and suitable solution.
 Someone may wonder, why am I doing such a thing?
 There is no more reason other than practise.
-I just love to explore       Ruby, as well as digging into how something has been implemented.
+I just love to explore       Ruby, as well as digging into how something has been, or need to be implemented.

 **Performance** -
-This section is focused on playing around complex ruby syntax.
-With such an elegant language, there needs to be lot of solutions for particular problem.
+This section is focused on playing around complex Ruby syntax.
+With such an elegant language, in most cases there is a        lot of solutions for the particular problem.
 I strongly believe that context of performance matters.

 ### Algorithms
 - Bubble sort